 — the Mom TruthBomb (@momTruthBomb) October 29, 2016

 At least I have one kid I can fool.
-All the other times I run out of bread, I rely on English muffins or wraps, or mac and cheese in a thermos.
+All the other times I run out of bread, I rely on English muffins or wraps, or my personal favorite, hot dog buns.

 If I’m particularly desperate, I’ll let them to buy hot lunch.
 Don’t get me wrong – I have nothing against hot lunch every now and then.
 It’s definitely been a life saver a handful of times over the years, and I’m sure that it’s one million times better than when I was a kid.
 But if I’ve already spent money on groceries, then dammit, my kids are going to eat them no matter how thrown together their lunches are!